rsp/kir/PITCHME.md

 ---

-*Ironically, relational databases deal poorly with relationships.*
+*Ironically, relational databases<br>deal poorly with relationships.*

--- zbyt wielu ludzi

 ---

 *Yes, for anyone who doesn’t understand the meaning of both “relational” **and** “irony.”*

--- ja

 ---